ipld/edelweiss/design/type-system.md

 Union types play a special role in a protocol language, because they provide a unique opportunity to shape interoperability.

 From a programmer's standpoint, a union is a collection of cases, each distinguished by a unique name.
 Each case is associated with a type.
-Case types do not have to be unique.
-E.g. in pseudo-code:
+Case types are unrestricted, however there should be no "shadowed" cases.
+In pseudo-code, we might write a union as:

      union MyUnion
           Name1 : Type1
           Name2 : Type2
-          Name3 : Type2
+          Name3 : Type3
      end

 There are different strategies to represent a union — aka to encode/decode a union to an IPLD Data Model value.
 Each strategy induces different interoperability properties of the union type, as reflected in the "readable as" relationship.